The Reiki Gamechanger

 It is his concern to show that Reiki has lost nothing in the esoteric mud corner.
 In 2016 he published “Reiki in Therapeutic Practice” – the first Reiki practice book to be published by a medical publisher.

-All his know-how has gone into his Reiki style Shingon Reiki, which he founded in 2005 and has been teaching since 2015.
+All his know-how has gone into his Reiki style Shingon Reiki, which he founded in 2005 and has been training since 2015.
 His Reiki trainings are of a very high quality, both online and offline.

 The events of 2020 changed Mark’s view of Reiki and he now gives online seminars in German and English in addition to on-site seminars.
 He trains Reiki Masters for both face-to-face and online courses.